Oushesh/url_shortening_service/my_file.md

          * python manage.py migrate
          * python manage.py runserver

       * FastAPI:
        * Create a virtualenvironment: https://pypi.org/project/virtualenvwrapper/
        * pip install -r requirements.txt
        * make sure to install uvicorn as well
-       * uvicorn app:app --reload (version without Database)
-       * uvicorn app_mongoDB:app --reload (version with Database for production purposes)
+       * uvicorn main:app --reload

 ## RUN Docker:
    * git clone https://github.com/Oushesh/url_shortening_service.git
    * Backend:
-     * Django: cd Django
+     * Django: cd Backend/Django
        * docker compose up
             -- This will build the docker file and runs the backend locally.
             -- This docker is for dev purposes usually my strategy of deploying is to have one Docker for dev and another one for prod.
 It speeds up development processs.
+      * FastAPI: cd Backend/

 ## RUN Classical:
    * git clone https://github.com/Oushesh/url_shortening_service.git

 ## How to perform the encoding part of the hash file and the decoding part?

 ## use the counter to increase the robustness of the encoding and decoding